Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-sample_delay.rst

 Design Notes
 ============

-Sample Delay introduces delay into the input data which is often a time series.
-The unit of delay is 'number of samples' which is passed on Run Time Parameter (RTP) port: sampleDelayValue.
-The legal range of sampleDelayValue is [0, MAX_DELAY-1].
+Sample Delay introduces delay into input data (often a time series).
+The unit of delay is the number of samples, provided via the runtime-programmable (RTP) port ``sampleDelayValue``.
+The legal range of ``sampleDelayValue`` is [0, ``MAX_DELAY`` - 1].
-As far as the functionality is concerned, it is a delay filter, however, implementation employs a vectorized circular buffer.
-The delay passed on the sampleDelayValue RTP port is introduced by converting it into two address offsets: vector offset and element offset.
+As far as functionality is concerned, it is a delay filter; however, the implementation employs a vectorized circular buffer.
+The delay provided on the ``sampleDelayValue`` RTP port is introduced by converting it into two address offsets: a vector offset and an element offset.
-The application of vector offset part (of the delay) is used to adjust the starting read address, whereas the application of the remainder element offset part (of the delay) is a shuffle operation carried out on each vector traversing through the processor registers.
+The vector-offset portion of the delay adjusts the starting read address, whereas the remaining element-offset portion is applied via a shuffle operation carried out on each vector traversing the processor registers.